-The purpose of this contract is to hire a Personnel and Operations Specialist within OTI's Operations and Management Division (OMD).
-The Personnel and Operations Specialist will provide administrative support for program funded U.S. Personal Services Contract (USPSC) employees and program operations in OTI.
-The Personnel and Operations Specialist works closely with the Pre-Employment, Recruitment, and Contracts (PERC) Team Lead and other members of the Operations and Management Division (OMD) as well as the OTI Country Program teams to ensure program-funded personnel are hired, tracked, and supported.
+The purpose of this contract is to hire an Information and Technology (IT) Advisor within OTI's Operations and Management Division (OMD).
+The IT Advisor will provide administrative support for program funded U.S. Personal Services Contract (USPSC) employees and program operations in OTI.
+The OTI IT Advisor will be supervised by the Chief, Operations Management Division or his/her designee, and will also work under the general guidance and direction of the relevant OTI Team Leader for specific assignments.